-Prominent human rights activist Ales Belyatski is found guilty of tax evasion and sentenced to four and a half years in prison.
-The EU says the case is politically motivated and calls for Mr Belyatski's immediate release.
+Prominent human rights activist Ales Byalyatski is found guilty of tax evasion and sentenced to four and a half years in prison.
+The EU says the case is politically motivated and calls for Mr Byalyatski's immediate release.

-2012 January - A new law restricts access to foreign websites and forces internet clubs and cafes to report users visiting sites registered abroad.
-This prompts the Paris-based Reporters Without Borders media freedom monitor to add Belarus to its list of "Enemies of the Internet".
+2012 January - A new law restricts access to foreign websites and forces internet clubs and cafes to report users visiting sites registered abroad, prompting the Paris-based Reporters Without Borders freedom monitor to list Belarus as an Enemy of the Internet.

 2012 February - The European Union recalls its ambassadors from Belarus after the government expels the EU envoy and Polish ambassador in protest at further sanctions.

-2012 April - Opposition activists Andrei Sannikov and Dmitry Bondarenko are released from prison early, but others remain in jail.
+2012 April - Opposition activists Andrei Sannikau and Zmitser Bandarenka are released from prison early, but others remain in jail.

-2012 August - President Lukashenko replaces longstanding foreign minister Sergei Martynov, one of the few officials that the European Union was prepared to talk to, with a close aide.
-Earlier in the month he sacked the air defence and border guard commanders and expelled the Swedish ambassador after human-rights activists flew into Belarusian airspace to drop teddy bears with pro-democracy messages.
+2012 August - President Lukashenko sacks the foreign minister and the air defence and border guard commanders, and expels the Swedish ambassador after human-rights activists fly into Belarusian airspace to drop teddy bears with pro-democracy messages.

-2012 September - Major opposition parties stage boycott of parliamentary elections, complaining that they are rigged.
-Organisation for Security and Co-operation in Europe observers complain that the election could not be considered free, and expresses concern about the counting procedures.
+2012 September - Major opposition parties boycott parliamentary elections, complaining they are rigged.
+Organisation for Security and Co-operation in Europe observers say election not free.

 2014 March - Belarus asks Russia to deploy extra fighter jets and military transport aircraft to its territory after Nato boosts its forces in the neighbouring Baltic countries.
 The moves come amid increasing tension caused by the crisis in Ukraine and Russia's annexation of Crimea.